Inside The World’s Creepiest Ghost Town

 Like The Old Country

-The German settlers of Kolmanskop had more money than they knew what to do with and they were a long way from home, so they built up their town in the German architectural style that reminded them of home.
+The German settlers of Kolmanskop, flush with more money than they could spend and far from home, built their town in a familiar German architectural style—bringing a piece of home to the desert.

 Old House in Kolmanskop, NamibiaElina Emeleeva, Pexels